circlist site logo (6480 bytes) circlist site logo (6480 bytes)

 21st April 2024.
 Australian policy.

-A recent paper by (familat names) Brian Morris and Jeffrey Klausner critiques the Royal Auustralian College of Physicians policy on circumcision.
+A recent paper by (familar names) Brian Morris and Jeffrey Klausner critiques the Royal Auustralian College of Physicians policy on circumcision.
 Frankly, they put it rather mildly given the extraordinary misleading statements in the policy document.
-For example, they quote a complication rate of up to 16% but that figure is from Pakistan where circumcision is carried out in later childhood, not neonatally, and often by unqualified practiners.
+For example, they quote a complication rate of up to 16% but that figure is from Pakistan where circumcision is carried out in later childhood, not neonatally, and often by unqualified practioners.
 A study in the UK and US found a complication rates in neonatal circumcision (which is the topic under discussion) of 0.20% and 0.19% respectively.
 Extraordinarily, while they cite this paper, they fail to report these figures.
 One has to regard that as deliberate deception.

 The paper "Detrimental to public health: Royal Australasian College of Physicians's recent policy on infant circumcision" is open access and you can read it at Pediatrics Research.
 Three readers sent this in but LX got there first.